alexisakira/alexisakira.github.io/_misc/rich.md

 ## Stay away from big houses

 I must admit, when I drive my kids to their friends' homes and see a big, nice house with a big yard, I feel some envy.
-However, real estates are bad investments because you need to pay property taxes, they are not liquid (you can't easily buy or sell when you want and transaction costs are high), and you need to pay maintenance costs such as insurance, air conditioning, landscaping, home owner association fees, etc. Even without those costs, with a big house you need more furniture and you have more space to clean.
+However, real estates are bad investments because you need to pay property taxes, they are not liquid (you can't easily buy or sell when you want and transaction costs are high), and you need to pay maintenance costs such as insurance, air conditioning, landscaping, home owner association fees, etc. Even without those costs, with a big house you have more furniture to buy and space to clean.
 Just be happy with the space and quality you need and don't go for more than that.

 Recall that most real estate agents or property management companies don't own many properties themselves.
 They know that it is more profitable to charge home owners transaction fees or management fees than investing in real estate on their own.